capnramses/exterminator/README.md

 * interactive visual output
 * loads immediately, no mess, no fuss
 * runs super-fast - instant stepping, quick key commands
-* no major dependencies or middleware
+* no dependencies or middleware beyond GDB and ncurses

 ##platforms